sdsu-comp526/fall24/_sources/syllabus.md

 ## Organization

 We will start by giving an introduction of version control and reproducibility, key apects in modern computational sciences.
 Then we will introduce the Linux filesystem and some basic shell commands.

-We'll procede with evaluation of functions and introduce the concepts of conditioning and stability, which we'll apply to every topic we encounter.
+We'll procede with evaluation of functions and introduce the concepts of conditioning and stability, which are applicable to every topic we encounter.

 Then we'll explore rootfinding, our first infinite algorithm, in which we'll learn about convergence classes and the fundamental challenge of writing a function that is correct for all well-typed inputs.

-We'll move to linear algebra and explore algorithms for computing QR factorization in depth -- these will offer geometric intuition and provide examples of stability and backward stability as well as performance in practice.
+We'll move to the concepts of stability and backward stability.

-Next up will be interpolation and least squares regression using linear models, algorithms that transform data and an important subjective choice into functions, with pathologies that we'll identify and disentangle.
+Next up will be interpolation and then differentiation.

-Calculus will show up next where we'll discuss numerical, analytic, and "automatic" differentiation, introduce Jacobian and Hessian matrices, and extend rootfinding to systems of equations.

-This will enable us to solve nonlinear regression problems and compare the properties of linear vs nonlinear models.

-We'll move on to integration, with a beautiful linear algebra connection, and finally numerical solution of differential equations.
+We'll move on to integration and finally numerical solution of differential equations.

-Although we'll continue with new content, the second half of the semester will incorporate more project-based learning.
+Although we'll continue with new content, during the semester we will have two separate short modules on compiled languages programming: C and Fortran.

-You'll then form small teams of like interest and work on an original study (numerical experiments and interpretation, comparisons, etc.) or on contribution to be shared with the community.
+Towards the end of the semester, for your final projects, you can then form small teams of like interest and work on an original study (numerical experiments and interpretation, comparisons, etc.) or on contribution to be shared with the community.
 Studies and contributions can take many forms.

 ## Outcomes